Little Yoga Space

 My whole life, I have been interested in the body and movement.
 After many years of dance, my Scoliosis lead me to Pilates and finally to Yoga and Thai Massage, which then became my path in life.

 For me, my work is about the never-ending exploration of the body and mind, and a way of discovering the beauty of life.
 As we bring the awareness to what is happening inside and where we are in the present moment, the body is encouraged to release where it is holding.
-Then we can embark on a journey of restoration and transformation.
+Then we can embark on a journey of restoration and growth.

 I hold a 500h Level 4 NVQ Yoga Teaching qualification, trained in Manual Lymph Drainage and have studied extensively in Thai Yoga Massage and Osteothai, including a Master Osteothai qualification, over the past years.
 Through my work as a bodyworker comes also my understanding of trauma, chronic conditions and pain, as well as the influence of working with fascia, the craniosacral system, structural support and regulation of the nervous system.

 I used to run a Yoga Festival in London and launched an online anti-stress breathing programme.
-Since 2015 I live in Lisbon and run Little Yoga Space, where I teach and give Osteothai treatments, and I am the director of Hadadi, offering foundation and advanced training courses in Thai Massage and Yoga worldwide.
+Since 2015 I live in Lisbon and run Little Yoga Space, where I teach and give Osteothai treatments, and I am the director of Hadadi, offering foundation and advanced training courses in Thai Massage and trauma-informed Yoga worldwide.

 Katrin sitting in the streets of Lisbon